 "We all know he’s smart, and one of the nation’s absolutely top education leaders.
 OK, you’ve gotta write about all that serious stuff, but make sure you don’t drift off into ‘do-gooder drivel’ and thus miss the ‘whole guy’—the guy who gave beer-tasting parties at Stanford, avidly follows favorite sports teams, who is a great father and husband…and yes, the education policy-maker with an amazing career.”

 The multi-media approach allows us to follow Kelly's advice to enjoy, learn about, learn from Mike Kirst, the "whole guy" directly as well offers lessons for policymakers and educators on ways to advance education reforms for American education going forward.

 While recognized in influential academic and policy circles, Mike is generally unknown to those most actively engaged in American education in the trenches of the nation’s classrooms and local boardrooms, including teachers, principals, and school district leaders.
-And, while some in the academic and policy circles might know about Mike, few if any are fully aware of his 50-plus-year trajectory and evolution, including serving as a trusted confidant for Governor Jerry Brown; two stints as California’s State Board of Education president, 30 years apart, in a state educating one out every nine American students as well as path-breaking policy work internationally and nationally, in several states across the county.
+And, while some in the academic and policy circles might know about Mike, few if any are fully aware of his 50-plus-year trajectory and evolution, including serving as a trusted confidant for Governor Jerry Brown; two stints as California’s State Board of Education president, 30 years apart, in a state educating one out every eight American students as well as path-breaking policy work internationally and nationally, in several states across the county.